Saving All My Love for You: Recording and production

-After the success of her previous single, "You Give Good Love", the label initially didn't think about releasing "Saving All My Love for You" as the next single.
-When Masser heard that another single besides the song was being considered for the next single, he made a friendly wager with Davis during one of Houston's performances at the Roxy Theatre in Los Angeles in May 1985.
+When Masser heard that another single was being considered for the next release off Houston's debut following the success of "You Give Good Love", he made a friendly wager with Davis during one of Houston's performances at the Roxy Theatre in Los Angeles in May 1985.
 He proposed that if all the women got on their feet when Houston sung "Saving All My Love for You", then Davis would agree that it should be the next single.
 Ultimately, the song was released as the second single in the United States and third single worldwide.